aergoio/aergolite/README.md

 For security reasons:

 1. Only the administrator can create stored procedures.
-2. The nodes can only call stored procedures.
+2. The nodes can only execute these stored procedures.
 Other SQL commands are blocked.

 So they work similar to smart contracts.